Skip to main content

 There is a regular weekly reading group organized by Peter Carruthers, reading a mix of philosophical and theoretical/empirical papers.

-Recent graduate courses in the area:
+Recent graduate courses in Philosophy of Mind include:

 • Human Motives: Egoism, hedonism, and the science of affect (Carruthers, 2021)